What Is Claustrophobia – Symptoms, Causes, Treatment

-Individuals with claustrophobia experience extreme fear in enclosed spaces, such as small rooms, MRI machines, elevators, tunnels, or crowded places.
+Individuals with claustrophobia experience intense fear of confined spaces, such as small rooms, MRI machines, elevators, tunnels, or crowded places.

 When someone has a phobia of small spaces, this fear can interfere significantly with daily life.
 For instance, it may be difficult for them to maintain meaningful relationships or be successful at a job.

-Fortunately, there is an effective treatment for claustrophobia.
-Learning about the causes and symptoms of this condition and how it is treated can be helpful for learning how to better manage it so it does not interfere with wellbeing.
+Fortunately, there is an effective treatment for claustrophobia that gives people the ability to live normal lives.
+Learning about the causes and symptoms of this treatable condition and how it is treated can be helpful for learning how to better manage it so it does not interfere with wellbeing.

 If someone has referred to you as claustrophobic, or you believe you have this anxiety disorder, learning about its symptoms can help you to determine if that is the case.